Visit the Daffodils at Dix Park

 - You can walk or bike to the park.
 Dix Park is located on the Rocky Branch Greenway.

 Know Before You Go

-- Visitors are welcome to visit the daffodils seven days-a-week, from sunrise to sunset.
+- Visitors are welcome to visit the daffodils seven days-a-week, from dawn until dusk.

 - Please stay on the grass paths in the field and keep children and pets from straying into the daffodils.